 "Now by this we know we know Him if we keep His commandments.
 He who says 'I know Him', and does not keep His commandments is a liar, and the truth is not in him.
 But whoever keeps His word, truly the love of God is perfected in him.
 By this we know that we are in Him.
 He who says he abides in Him ought himself to walk just as He walked...These things I have written to you concerning those who try to deceive you" (1 John 2:3-6,26).
 Interestingly, Jesus praised those at Ephesus for doing this same thing, "And you have tested those who say they are apostles and are not, and have found them liars" (Revelation 2:22).

 Jesus came to free Christians from the penalty of violating the law, not to eliminate the Ten Commandments.
 The Bible shows that Christ's followers would keep the Sabbath and the rest of the commandments.

-Those of the Church that Jesus Christ founded, the genuine Church of God, still keep them.
+Those of the Church that Jesus Christ founded, like those of us in the Continuing Church of God, still keep them.